LETS COUNTER THE GLOBAL MENTAL HEALTH CRISIS BY INVESTING IN PSYCHEDELIC RESEARCH

 HOW WE DO THIS

-We support legal psychedelic research through crowd funding, philanthropy and charity events.
+We support psychedelic research through crowd funding, philanthropy and charity events.

 Join us at our next event by clicking below, and like the dormouse said…